-Career pathing, at its most basic, is the series of jobs an individual intends to hold during their time at a company (or over their career as a whole).
+Career pathing (similar to career mapping) is defined as the series of jobs an individual intends to hold during their time at a company (or over their career as a whole).
 It’s more than just a list of jobs, though – think of it as a roadmap.

 The starting point is the employee’s current position, while the destination represents a goal, either short- or long-term.
-The career path is the route, along with all the twists, turns, and pit stops, that the employee needs to take to get there.
+The career path encompasses the entire route, along with all the twists, turns, and pit stops that the employee needs to take to get to the “finish line.”

 A career path is as unique as the employee that follows it.
-While it’s helpful to have a basic path that reflects how a new hire might advance into a management role, that isn’t going to be anywhere near as useful as a path developed specifically with the employee’s history, skills, knowledge, and experience in mind.
+While it’s helpful to have a basic path mapped out that reflects how a new hire might advance into a management role, that isn’t going to be anywhere near as helpful as a personalized career path explicitly developed with the employee’s history, skills, knowledge, and experience in mind.

 Finally, not every career path will be vertical — in other words, not everyone wants to move up the corporate ladder.
-A horizontal career path, while not as common, maps out the options for employees that want to move to a different department or role without fundamentally changing what they do or the nature of their responsibilities.
+A horizontal career path, while not as common, maps out the options for employees who wish to move to a different department or role without fundamentally changing what they do or the nature of their responsibilities.

 Why is career pathing important?

-Companies would do well to avoid this turnover – it’s exceptionally expensive, costing US businesses a trillion dollars each year.
-Replacing an employee not only costs money but also requires a time investment and could potentially even damage the morale of the team.
-On the flipside, engaged and satisfied employees contribute to a more productive and profitable company as a whole.
+Companies would do well to mitigate turnover, as it’s exceptionally expensive, costing US businesses a trillion dollars each year.
+Replacing an employee not only costs money but also requires a time investment and could potentially even damage the team's morale.
+Conversely, engaged and satisfied employees contribute to a more productive and profitable company.

+Career pathing enables employees to grow alongside the company.
 Everyone benefits from effective career pathing.
-Employees gain clarity on what steps they can take to further their career, along with the training and development opportunities to make it happen.
-And employers get more engaged staff and a clearer idea of how to position the right people in the right places to foster growth.
+In creating this roadmap, employees gain clarity on what steps they can take to further their careers, along with the training and development opportunities to make it happen.
+And employers experience more engaged staff and a clearer idea of how to position the right people in the right places to foster growth.
 It’s a win-win.

-Internal recruiting is one of the most effective ways to fill vacancies and strengthen your team, for several reasons:
+Career pathing is an excellent plus for internal recruiting, which is considered one of the most effective ways to fill vacancies and strengthen your team for several reasons:

-It’s more cost-effective: Existing employees are already familiar with the company and the way it operates.
-This cuts down training time and expenses significantly since you don’t need to onboard a new hire from scratch.
+It’s more cost-effective: Existing employees are already familiar with the company and its operations.
+Internal recruiting cuts down training time and expenses significantly since you don’t need to onboard a new hire from scratch.

 It boosts morale: Internal recruiting, whether horizontal or vertical, makes employees feel seen and valued.
-And employees that feel seen and valued are more likely to work harder, invest more energy, and produce better output, ultimately increasing the bottom line.
-In other words, it improves the employee experience.
+Employees who feel seen and valued are more likely to work harder, invest more energy, and produce better output, ultimately increasing the bottom line.
+In other words, career pathing helps improve the employee experience.

 To find candidates for promotion, start with management.
 Ensure that your company’s leadership has a list of available positions and their criteria handy when they’re reviewing team performance.